toshi0383/TVMLKitchen/README.md

 follow the instruction in [carthage's Getting Started section](https://github.com/Carthage/Carthage#getting-started).

-## CocoaPods
-Coming soon...?
-Contribution or any advice is welcomed and would be appreciated.

 # References
 For implementation details, my slide is available.
 [TVML + Native = Hybrid](https://speakerdeck.com/toshi0383/tvml-plus-native-equals-hybrid)